Also in this room, and painted early in Leonardo's career, when he was still working in Verrocchio's workshop in Florence.

 Leonardo corrected the same type of spatial inconsistency in every painting he made afterward.

-He spent the rest of his life solving problems he identified in this one.
+He spent the rest of his life solving problems he first noticed here.

 Fun fact: for decades this painting was attributed to Domenico Ghirlandaio and then to Lorenzo di Credi.